sagemath/trac_to_gh/Issue 3830.md

 # Issue 3830: plot(sin(1/x), (x,-1,3), foo=10) yields an error message about line, but should yield one about plot.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3830

 Original creator: was